-Reddit Receives An Inquiry Request From FTC About Its AI-Related Deals
+Reddit Receives an Inquiry Request from FTC about Its AI-Related Deals

 It’s believed that Reddit is entering this deal to make up for its low revenue.
 While the platform itself is doing well, its revenue is nothing in comparison to some of its contemporaries such as Instagram or TikTok.

-So far, its main source of income is online advertising.
-For example, last year it managed to earn a revenue of $804 million (20% more than the previous year).
-Out of this, 98% of the revenue comes from advertising while the remaining 2% comes from data licensing.
+So far, Reddit’s main source of income is online advertising.
+For example, in 2023 it managed to earn a revenue of $804 million.
+98% of this revenue came from advertising while the remaining 2% from data licensing.

 Reddit’s Confident Response to FTC

-Reddit feels it’s a win-win deal because this step doesn’t go against the platform’s core values and allows its users to retain their rights while they make an extra income.
+Reddit feels it’s a win-win deal because it doesn’t go against the platform’s core values and allows its users to retain their rights while the company generates more income.

-In the updated security filing, the company assured that they are aware of the responsibilities that come along with this step.
+In the updated security filing, Reddit assured that they are aware of the responsibilities that come along with this step.
 It will require them to do the following:

-- Design regulations to ensure the new deal doesn’t conflict with their user’s interests
+- Design regulations to ensure the new deal isn’t in conflict with their user’s interests

 FTC’s Inquiry Amidst Reddit’s Upcoming IPO

-The timing of this inquiry couldn’t be more interesting.
-After 20 years of its launch, Reddit has decided to go public, making it the first social media company to release an IPO after Pinterest in 2019.

-What makes this IPO even more unique is that a certain percentage of the stocks will be available for the moderators of the platform to buy.
+What makes Reddit’s IPO even more unique is that a certain percentage of Reddit stocks will be available for moderators of the platform to buy.

-Reddit has always believed in keeping it a user-centric platform and this is its way of showing gratitude to its loyal users.

-Some experts are worried about the implications of this move on other investors.
-Since these users will not have to be in a lock-in period (the period during which they are not allowed to sell the stocks), Reddit’s share value might be very volatile.
+Experts are rather worried about this move’s implications on other investors.
+This is because these users will not have to be in a lock-in period (the period during which they are not allowed to sell the stocks), so Reddit’s share value might be very volatile.

-But it looks like the company has faith in this step.
-Despite all criticism, they have refused to budge.
+However, it looks like the company has faith in this step.
+Despite all criticism, Reddit has refused to budge.

 Question & Answers (0)